ncl-iot-team/lews-user-classification/README.md

-# LEWS Data-pipeline Module Template
+# LEWS User Classification Pipeline Module

-This is a template for developing pipeline modules.
+This is a pipeline module for classifying twitter user based on a predefined dictionary

 ## Pre-Requisites